Blog | Auckland Micro Wedding Venues - The Complete Guide

 All-Inclusive Wedding Package

-Bracu Estate,
+Bracu Estate, Bombay

-Image by Curate Weddings
+Image by Smoke

 Bracu is a beloved venue on the outskirts of Auckland, designed to feel somewhat like a Mediterranean oasis.